GrinonBarrett/Taksidos/Optional Rules/Character Creation/Possible Classes/Serviles/Lesser Serviles/Oulops.md

 ### Oulops
-Described as a pocket tornado, this primitive and playful elementals have a habit of accidentally causing a lot of trouble
+Described as a pocket tornado, these primitive and playful elementals have a habit of accidentally causing a lot of trouble.

 **Creature Type**: Oulops are Elementals.